A Mesoscale Perspective on the Tolman Length: Lattice Boltzmann Method

-Since its inception, LBM has witnessed the development of different approaches for multi-phase flows~\cite{kruger2017lattice, succi2018lattice} laying at the foundation of the most modern and successful application of LBM in the domain of multi-phase flows.
-In this paper we delve deeper in one specific approach, namely the SC model~\cite{ShanChen93, ShanChen94}, and show that it correctly captures a curvature dependent surface tension.
-The main ingredient of the SC model, allowing for the existence of stable gradients of the density $n(\textbf{x}, t)$, is a force computed on the lattice nodes
+Since its inception, LBM has witnessed the development of different approaches for multi-phase flows~\cite{kruger2017lattice, succi2018lattice} laying at the foundation of the most modern and successful application of LBM.
+In this paper we delve deeper in one specific approach, namely the Shan-Chen (SC) model~\cite{ShanChen93, ShanChen94}, and show that it correctly captures a curvature dependent surface tension.
+The main feature of the SC model, allowing for the existence of stable gradients of the density $n(\textbf{x}, t)$, is a force computed on the lattice nodes